microfoam/maximal/waves/chowder/README.md

              10
     TAGCGTGCACTGATC
 ```
+I didn't know for a few days how I would eventually solve this, but I am pretty happy with the simplicity of this solution.

+:smiley:

 ## Solved: *seq26-snippet.txt*, fractal splitting
 This was addressed in a recent v4.30 commit and the solution was pretty cool.